d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 #@tab pytorch
 # Construct a convolutional layer with 1 input channel and 1 output channel
 # (channels will be introduced in the following section)
-# and a kernel array shape of (1, 2).
+# and a kernel tensor shape of (1, 2).
 For sake of simplicity we ignore bias
 conv2d = nn.Conv2d(1,1, kernel_size=(1, 2), bias=False)

 # The two-dimensional convolutional layer uses four-dimensional input and